Misspowers1/Misspowers1/README.md

-Hi 👋 My name is Edna Atieno Odhiambo \n
+Hi 👋 My name is Edna Atieno Odhiambo
-Web Developer | Dev-ops\n
+Web Developer | Dev-ops
-🌍 I'm based in Narobi, Kenya.\n
+🌍 I'm based in Narobi, Kenya.
-✉️ You can contact me at atienoedna01@gmail.com\n
+✉️ You can contact me at atienoedna01@gmail.com